 When Lightning Struck!: The Story of Martin Luther

 When Lightning Struck!: The Story of Martin Luther is an historical novel for teens.
 In it, I tell Martin Luther’s story in an exciting narrative (written with my adventure-loving boys in mind!).
-You can download a free 12-week unit study on Martin Luther for middle and high school students.
-You’ll find that link below.
+Find a 12-week unit study on Martin Luther for middle and high school students below.

 Teens will learn about the important theological debates and central events of the Reformation, and be introduced to a number of the key players.
 They’ll come to know Martin Luther, the Father of the Reformation.
 By the time they finish the book, your teens will understand how God used Martin Luther to change the world.
 His fight for Scriptural truth reverberated across all areas of life–political, religious, and personal.
 Teens will also recognize that Martin Luther was a man like all other men–imperfect and a sinner.
 Martin Luther clung desperately to the truth that he was saved by God’s grace through faith.